Diabetes

 The 3 main types of insulin analogs are:

 2. Fast-acting.
 Also called bolus insulin.
-Depending on the medicine, this type of insulin may be taken just before a meal, at meal time, or shortly after starting a meal.
+Depending on the medicine, this type of insulin may be taken just before a meal, at mealtime, or shortly after starting a meal.

 You may also like: